libdebug/libdebug/docs/multithreading/multithreading.md

 !!!
 EXAMPLE "How to access TLS?"
     While the virtual address space is shared between threads, each thread has its own [Thread Local Storage (TLS)](https://en.wikipedia.org/wiki/Thread-local_storage) area.
 As it stands, **libdebug** does not provide a direct interface to the TLS area.
-Moreover, some of the registers that are used to access the TLS area are not exposed by **libdebug** in the `regs` attribute.

-    You can still access segment registers on Intel architectures through the `register_file` attribute of the `regs` holder.
-For example, `t.regs.register_file.fs_base` will return the value of the `FS` segment base register.